 All Traditional students are required to take a Mathematics Placement examination and will be placed accordingly.
-Two mathematics courses are required: MA 113 (or higher) and MA 225.
+The mathematics courses required are: MA 113 (or higher) and MA 225.
 If the student places into MA 112, this course must be completed prior to entering the nursing program.
 If MA113 is required based on placement and is not taken prior to beginning the program, it may be taken during the first semester in the nursing program.